 What is India Standard Time (IST)?

 India Standard Time (IST) is the time zone observed throughout India.
-Despite being one of the world's largest countries, India uses a single time zone across its entire territory.
+Despite being the world's most populous country (1.44 billion people), India uses a single time zone across its entire territory — making IST the time zone that covers more people than any other on Earth.

 | Detail | Information |